streamlink/streamlink/docs/issues.rst

 On segmented streaming protocols (such as HLS and HDS) it's possible to use multiple threads to potentially increase the throughput.
-Each stream type has it's own option, these options are currently available:
+Each stream type has its own option, and these are the ones that are currently available:

 =================================== ============================================
 Option                              Used by these plugins